Best CPUs: August 2017by Ian Cutress on August 30, 2017 9:00 AM EST

-In our series of Buyer Guides, here’s the latest update to our recommended CPUs list.
-All numbers in the text are updated to reflect pricing at the time of writing (3/19).
+In our series of Best Guides, here’s the latest update to our recommended CPUs list.
+All numbers in the text are updated to reflect pricing at the time of writing (29-Aug).
 Numbers in graphs reflect MSRP.

-In our CPU Guides, we consider certain environments and budgets and give you our pick of some of the best processors available, supplying data from our Benchmark Database where possible.
+Sometimes choosing a CPU is hard.
+So we've got you covered.
+In our CPU Guides, we give you our pick of some of the best processors available, supplying data from our reviews.

 |Ryzen 7 1800X

 Athlon X4 860K

 |Threadripper 1950X||$1000||CPU Workstation||$1000||Core i9-7900X|